LLM Engineering - The Foundations

 πŸ“… Detailed Schedule!

-Understand how everything comes together in the course to provide a holistic overview of foundational LLM Engineering.
+Understand how everything comes together in the course to provide a holistic overview of the how LLMs are engineered.

-Get all the details about the assignments, and also get links to the papers that we'll be discussing!
+Get all the details about the assignments, associated papers, and key concepts you'll learn!

 Send me the deets ✌️